ngecu/Django_Website_Series/readme.md

 So ill refresh the admin panel page to execute the changes

 Awesome!
-So this editor allows us to more easily write HTML, insert code snippets and many other things.We can also view the raw HTML and insert our own custom HTML as well if something we want doesn't exist in the editor.
+So this editor allows us to easily write HTML, insert code snippets and many other things.We can also view the raw HTML and insert our own custom HTML as well if something we want doesn't exist in the editor.

 While we're here, let's go ahead and add a quick tutorial with a code snippet just for kicks.
 Put whatever you want, give it a title, and save.